-- Apply notes in bulk.
+- Option to apply notes in bulk;

-The Amasty Order Notes Magento 2 extension provides no influence on the frontend, but it essentially improves the default backend routine.
-The core aim of the module is the ability to highlight orders with flags and describe them with notes.
-Thus, managing orders takes much less time and effort, mainly due to the automated functionality of the tool: it allows assigning badges on the basis of the current order status adding an extra layer of priority recognition and clarity.
+The Amasty Order Notes Magento 2 extension substantially improves the default backend routine by optimizing order management on an ecommerce store.
+The core aspect of the module is the ability to highlight orders with flags and describe them with notes.
+This way, due to the mentioned above features and automated functionality of the tool, you can drastically decrease your time and effort spent on managing orders.

-Prioritizing orders is also among the key Magento 2 order notes extension’s features.
-The Magento 2 module allows users to clearly identify order priority with flags.
-Thus, urgent orders will never be missed, and you will no longer have to spend much time looking for necessary orders.
+Prioritizing orders is also among the key features of the Amasty order notes extension.
+The Magento 2 module allows users to identify order priority with flags.
+Thus, you will never miss orders that require immediate action and no longer need to spend hours looking for urgent orders.

 - Icon – a tiny flag image;

-- Note – a corresponding note;
+- Note – an explanatory note;

 - Auto Apply on Order Status – a status for which the flag is applied automatically;